sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 *ArcGIS Field Maps with 12mm accuracy*

 Field Maps will use the device's internal location as its default location provider.
-With GNSS Master or Lefebure providing the connection and corrections to the RTK device, and a mock location to the phone, Field Maps will have a super precise GNSS location and data collection can begin.
+With GNSS Master or Lefebure providing the mock location to the phone, Field Maps will have a super precise GNSS location and data collection can begin.

 ## ArcGIS QuickCapture

-ArcGIS QuickCapture[https://play.google.com/store/apps/details?id=com.esri.arcgisquickcapture&hl=en_US] by Esri is a popular GIS app.
+[ArcGIS QuickCapture](https://play.google.com/store/apps/details?id=com.esri.arcgisquickcapture&hl=en_US) by Esri is a popular GIS app.
 Unfortunately it does not allow Bluetooth connections to 3rd party RTK devices.
 To enable a connection to a SparkFun RTK device, a [mock location](connecting_bluetooth.md/#enable-mock-location) and an intermediary app such as [GNSS Master](gis_software_android.md/#gnss-master) or [Lefebure](gis_software_android.md/#lefebure) is needed.

 Once a [mock location](connecting_bluetooth.md/#enable-mock-location) provider is setup, open Field Maps.